OCAAlliance/AES70-OCC-sphinx/source/Control Classes/OcaMediaTransportNetwork.rst

         to the ports, so the first input port represents the first source network channel, etc.

+        This property has id ``3.2``.

+    .. _ocamediatransportnetwork_maxsourceconnectors:

     .. cpp:member:: OcaUint16 MaxSourceConnectors

+        The maximum number of source connectors this media transport network can have (read-only property).

         This property has id ``3.3``.

-        The maximum number of source connectors this media transport network can have (read-only property).
+    .. _ocamediatransportnetwork_maxsinkconnectors:

     .. cpp:member:: OcaUint16 MaxSinkConnectors

+        The maximum number of sink connectors this media transport network can have (read-only property).

         This property has id ``3.4``.

-        The maximum number of sink connectors this media transport network can have (read-only property).
+    .. _ocamediatransportnetwork_maxpinsperconnector:

     .. cpp:member:: OcaUint16 MaxPinsPerConnector

+        The maximum number of pins (channels) in a connector that this network will support.

         This property has id ``3.5``.

-        The maximum number of pins (channels) in a connector that this network will support.
+    .. _ocamediatransportnetwork_maxportsperpin:

     .. cpp:member:: OcaUint16 MaxPortsPerPin

-        This property has id ``3.6``.

         The maximum number of ports per pin that this network will support.
         Value of zero indicates there is no specific limit.

+        This property has id ``3.6``.

+    .. _ocamediatransportnetwork_alignmentlevel:

     .. cpp:member:: OcaDBFS AlignmentLevel

-        This property has id ``3.7``.

         Default alignment level value for newly-created
         **OcaMedia{Source|Sink}Connector** elements.
 The min and max values of